Mannushka/project1-bootcamp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:

+### `npm install`

+to install all required dependencies

 ### `npm start`

-Runs the app in the development mode.\
+to run the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Deployment link

+The project is deployed on Git Hub Pages at https://mannushka.github.io/project1-bootcamp/